Gianni Morandi

 Gian Luigi "Gianni" Morandi (/it/; born 11 December 1944) is an Italian pop singer, actor and entertainer.
 It is estimated that Morandi has sold about 50 million recordings.

 Early life

-Born in Monghidoro, Emilia-Romagna, the son of a cobbler, Morandi interrupted his studies after primary school to work and support the poor economic conditions of his family.
+Born in Monghidoro, Emilia-Romagna, the son of a cobbler, Morandi interrupted his studies after primary school to help support his family.
 While working in a cinema as a candy vendor he began performing as a singer between films.
 At 14 years old he entered the Scaglioni Orchestra, with whom he made his first tour in north Italy.